mbphaghighi/Forum_app/README.md

 Duplicate `.env.example` and rename it `.env`
-Then update the database properties with your database config After that import the test_poll.sql file into your database
+Then update the database properties with your database config After that import the laravel_forum.sql file into your database

 Then run: